Neeyat (TV series): Plot

-Devastated by her break-up with Sikander, Ayla finds comfort with Ismail.
-The two of them continue growing closer until Ismail finally proposes.
-Ayla is initially hesitant but gives in thinking she must move on as Sikandar has too.
+Devastated by her breakup with Sikander, Ayla finds comfort with Ismail.
+The two of them continue to grow closer until Ismail finally proposes.
+Ayla is initially hesitant but gives in, thinking she must move on, as Sikandar has too.
 Sikandar, trying his best to keep his sanity intact while balancing his life, runs into Ayla and is shocked to know that she is engaged.
-In a moment of unreconciled thoughts, he proposes to Mariam and asks her to be his wife- for real this time.
-Ecstatic at the thought of having her dreams turn into a reality she agrees.
-Ayla is confused after her meeting with Sikandar and decides to pursue him but is once again shattered after finding out he has married Mariam.
-Ismail struggles for attention and it is later revealed that he was suffering from some sort of mental disorder and will require treatment.
+In a moment of unreconciled thoughts, he proposes to Mariam and asks her to be his wife--- for real this time.
+Ecstatic at the thought of having her dreams turn into a reality, she agrees.
+Ayla is confused after her meeting with Sikandar and decides to pursue him, but is once again shattered after finding out he has married Mariam.
+Ismail struggles for attention, and it is later revealed that he is suffering from some sort of mental disorder and will require treatment.

-Mariam, who is being blackmailed by her ex-fiancé, realizes that she can't keep up trying to conceal her past from Sikandar and makes him suspicious.
-Sikandar feels trapped in his marriage and regrets his rash decision but sees no way out either.
+Mariam, who is being blackmailed by her ex-fiancé, realizes that she can't keep up trying to conceal her past from Sikandar, which makes him suspicious.
+Sikandar feels trapped in his marriage and regrets his rash decision, but sees no way out either.
 Ayla isolates him further because she is too broken to take a chance with him again.
 After a series of misunderstandings, Mariam finally realizes that she can never be truly happy until she stops lying to herself.
-She decides to leave Sikandar and give him his life back and Ayla finally comes around and agrees to start afresh with Sikandar looking forward to a better tomorrow.
+She decides to leave Sikandar and give him his life back, and Ayla finally comes around and agrees to start afresh, with Sikandar looking forward to a better tomorrow.